GenomicsStandardsConsortium/gensc.github.io/mixs6/tvdss_of_hcr_temp.md

 # Slot: tvdss_of_hcr_temp

-True vertical depth subsea (TVDSS) of the hydrocarbon resource where the original temperature was measured (e.g. 1345 m)
+True vertical depth subsea (TVDSS) of the hydrocarbon resource where the original temperature was measured (e.g. 1345 m).

 URI: [mixs.vocab:tvdss_of_hcr_temp](https://w3id.org/mixs/vocab/tvdss_of_hcr_temp)